ThisbeSchoJo/an-inordinate-fondness-for-beetles/README.md

 ## Features

-- Interactive map interface for viewing firefly sightings
+- Interactive map interface for viewing firefly sightings using Google Maps API
-- User authentication and profile management
+- User authentication and profile management with session-based login
-- Ability to add, edit, and delete personal sightings
+- Ability to add, edit, and delete personal sightings with location tracking
 - Integration with iNaturalist API for additional firefly observations
 - Friend system for connecting with other firefly enthusiasts
 - Species database with detailed information about different types of fireflies
 - Responsive design for both desktop and mobile viewing
-- Photo upload support for sightings
+- Photo upload support for sightings with static file serving
-- Location-based sighting tracking with coordinates
+- Location-based sighting tracking with coordinates and radius search
 - User profiles with customizable profile pictures
+- Progress tracking and ranking system for users
+- Real-time friend search and management

 ## Tech Stack

 ### Frontend

-- React.js
+- React.js 18.2.0
-- Google Maps API
+- Google Maps API with @react-google-maps/api
-- CSS3 with custom styling
+- CSS3 with custom styling and CSS variables
-- React Router for navigation
+- React Router v6 for navigation
 - Axios for API requests
-- Custom React hooks for state management
+- Custom React hooks for state management (useInaturalistData)
 - iNaturalist API integration for firefly observations

 ### Backend

-- Flask
+- Flask with Flask-RESTful for API endpoints
-- SQLAlchemy with Flask-SQLAlchemy
+- SQLAlchemy with Flask-SQLAlchemy for ORM
-- Flask-RESTful for API endpoints
 - Flask-Migrate for database migrations
 - Flask-CORS for cross-origin requests
 - Flask-Bcrypt for password hashing
 - PostgreSQL database
 - SQLAlchemy-Serializer for JSON serialization
+- Werkzeug for file uploads and static file serving

 ## Getting Started